 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
-We had a total of 39,344,518 shares of common stock outstanding as of March 31, 2022.
+We had a total of 39,385,438 shares of common stock outstanding as of June 30, 2022.

-The holders of approximately 8.7 million shares of our common stock, or approximately 22% of our total outstanding common stock as of March 31, 2022, are entitled to rights with respect to the registration of their shares under the Securities Act.
+The holders of approximately 8.7 million shares of our common stock, or approximately 22% of our total outstanding common stock as of June 30, 2022, are entitled to rights with respect to the registration of their shares under the Securities Act.
+Up to 375 million additional shares of common stock issuable upon conversion of the Notes will also be entitled to registration rights following the closing of the Rights Offering and conversion of the Notes.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.